Nintendo Switch: Development

 Koizumi served as the general producer of the Switch during its development.
 According to Miyamoto, the Switch's development within Nintendo was headed by younger employees, with him saying "it's really been them that have put this forward and designed this system".
-Miyamoto said of the younger employees: "I always look for designers who aren’t super-passionate game fans.
+Miyamoto said of the younger employees: "I always look for designers who aren't super-passionate game fans.
 I make it a point to ensure they're not just a gamer, but that they have a lot of different interests and skill sets."
 Junior developers were also used to help brainstorm ideas of how to make sure the Switch had a longer lifecycle beyond the typical five-to-six years as most other consoles had.
 Miyamoto, Takeda, and Iwata were less involved, but provided necessary oversight on the Switch's development principally around the cost of implementing new features that would make the Switch stand out.
-For Miyamoto, his limited involvement allowed him to spend more time on Nintendo's software titles being developed at the time, such as Super Mario Run.
+For Miyamoto, his limited involvement allowed him to spend more time on Nintendo games being developed at the time, such as Super Mario Run.